cusniwtt/dotfiles/README.md

 ---
 ## Linux (Bash or Zsh)
+>Note: This part will aim to setup Linux with **Debian** base eg. Debian, Ubuntu etc. So, Instructon will cover only `apt` only.
 ### (Must do!)
 First step
 ```bash
 sudo apt update && sudo apt upgrade -y